jujinkim/web-hugo-source/content/post/use-utterances-comment-hugo.en.md

 ## Paste codes
 &nbsp;A code will be generated at **Enable Utterances** section.
 Just copy it and pate into your site's comment section.
-&nbsp;In case of Hugo, paste it into /layout/partials/comments.html file. (make a file if it isn't existed)
+&nbsp;In case of Hugo, the location to paste the comment code is demend on theme, so check each theme's documents.
+(PaperMod theme - paste it into /layout/partials/comments.html file. (make a file if it isn't existed))

 ---
 # Done!